ekoka/vino/README.md

                 primitive_schema.validate(value)

-- If the processor `allowempty` is missing from the validation processor chain in the schema declaration of a primitive, object's property, or specific array item, that is declared to be a string, an array, or object Vino will implicitly add `not allowempty` as the second to last processor of the validation chain for that item.
+- If the processor `notrejectempty` is missing from the validation processor chain in the schema declaration of a primitive, object's property, or specific array item, that is declared to be a string, an array, or object Vino will implicitly add `notrejectempty` as the second to last processor of the validation chain for that item.

-- If the processor `allownull` is missing from the validation processor chain in the schema declaration of a primitive, object's property, or specific array item, Vino will implicitly add `allownull` as the last processor of the validation chain for that item.
+- If the processor `notrejectnull` is missing from the validation processor chain in the schema declaration of a primitive, object's property, or specific array item, Vino will implicitly add `notrejectnull` as the last processor of the validation chain for that item.

 To prevent Vino from implicitly adding either of these 3 processors to the